Auckland families reinfected with Covid for third time

 With the colder season now under way, the West Auckland community service's clinical director Ngaire Harris said some households were now dealing with "multiple" infections of Covid-19: including catching Omicron for a second time.

-Concerningly, those families often weren't reporting positive results to the Ministry of Health – meaning many new cases of reinfection may be going unrecorded.
+Concerningly, those families often weren't reporting positive results to the Ministry of Health.

 Communities the trust worked with were among those hit by last year's Delta outbreak – and were also among the first to be affected by the Omicron wave that took off in Auckland in late summer.

-A disproportionate number of coronavirus-linked deaths have been Māori and Pasifika people, who, even after taking age and pre-existing conditions into account, were respectively two and a half and three times more likely to need hospital-level care for Covid-19.
+A disproportionate number of coronavirus-linked deaths have been Māori and Pasifika people, who, even after taking age and pre-existing conditions into account, were much more likely to need hospital-level care for Covid-19.

 "That's always concerning, because you don't want to see your tamariki, or your kuia and your elders suffering," Harris said of the higher risk.